 1. Discuss exercise options with your doctor

 Prior to beginning an exercise routine, be sure to speak with your doctor.
 This is especially important for people with low vision says Vision Aware.org “since some medical and eye conditions can be affected by bending, lifting, straining, or rapid movement.”
+If you have a child with a visual impairment, you should also see if there are any limitations before you brainstorm activities.

 2. Consider logistical issues